-How D.R.A.M.’s injecting positivity back into the pop charts
+How D.R.A.M. is injecting positivity back into the charts

-The man with the biggest smile in music tells us how we haven’t heard his best shit yet, the evolution of ‘trappy-go-lucky’ and ‘Queen’ Erykah Badu
+The man with the biggest smile in music on why we haven’t heard his best shit yet, the evolution of ‘trappy-go-lucky’ and ‘Queen’ Erykah Badu

 - TextAnna Cafolla

 The last year has been incredibly good to the man with the biggest smile in music, but it’s 2017 that keeps the grin plastered to the face of D.R.A.M.
-Real name Shelley Massenburg-Smith, time spent working in a call centre and circulating the then-slow burning hit “Cha Cha” on the 757 Virginia party circuit are behind him.
+For the artist also known as Shelley Massenburg-Smith, time spent working in a call centre and circulating the then-slow burning hit “Cha Cha” on the 757 Virginia party circuit are behind him.
 Now, life’s illustrated by the breakout “Broccoli” with pal Lil Yachty, a Grammy nomination and a sparkling world tour.

 What lies ahead?
 “Tour, tour, tour, TOUR!
 Honey?
 Tour.
 More tour,” he tells me in the office of Atlantic Records, after a big hug and a chat about our respective dogs.
 D.R.A.M.’s golden doodle, Idnit (as in, ‘isn’t it cute’), couldn’t join him on the European leg of his tour because of micro-chipping issues.
-Idnit features on the cover of Big Baby D.R.A.M., a sun-dappled debut album roguishly navigating melodic rap, paying homage to P-Funk with Erykah Badu and vibey R&B to craft his own style: “trappy-go-lucky”.
-Badu – or ‘Queen’ to D.R.A.M. – described him as a mix of George Clinton, Ol' Dirty Bastard, and D'Angelo.
+Idnit appears on the cover of Big Baby D.R.A.M., a sun-dappled debut album roguishly navigating melodic rap, P-Funk homages with Erykah Badu and vibey R&B to craft its own style: “trappy-go-lucky”.
+Badu – or ‘Queen’ to D.R.A.M. – described him as a mix of George Clinton, Ol’ Dirty Bastard, and D’Angelo.

 On the eve of his London show at XOYO, Dazed sat down with D.R.A.M. to talk Kendrick, memes, the queen and professional smiles.

-So 2016/17 has been great for you.
-Rewinding “Cha Cha” – how fast did it all happen?
+So, 2016/17 has been great for you.
+Rewinding ‘Cha Cha’ – how fast did it all happen?

-D.R.A.M.: We were sitting on it for the whole of summer, building up the buzz in the 757 (Virginia) area, made people come to our events just to hear it.
-We didn’t release it online, we did it 80s style.
+D.R.A.M.: We were sitting on it for the whole of summer, building up the buzz in the 757 (Virginia) area, making people come to our events just to hear it.
+We didn’t release it online, we did it 80s-style.
 Then it just took off when I dropped the mixtape.
 People were waiting so long to be able to listen to that song by themselves and not have to go to an event and shit like that, so it started going (snaps fingers) fast.

 Was music always a part of your life?

 D.R.A.M.: Yeah, ever since I remember I was singing and stuff, I started coming up with my own lyrics at the age of 13 and never stopped.
 My mother sings.
 My grandfather used to hold a really good baritone note.
 I was listening to all types of music, oldies but goodies.
-Coming into an age I discovered the Fugees and The Score, fucking crazy.
-Then BlackStreet.
-As I got older I started digging with Hot Buttered Soul by Isaac Hayes, Marvin Gaye, Curtis Mayfairs.
-What really hit the nail on the head was when I stumbled across funk, like truly, going deep into it: P-Funk, the renaissance movement, whatever you want to call that shit.
+Coming into an age I discovered The Fugees and The Score, fucking crazy.
+Then Blackstreet.
+As I got older I started digging with Hot Buttered Soul by Isaac Hayes, Marvin Gaye, Curtis Mayfield.
+What really hit the nail on the head was when I stumbled across funk.
+Like, truly, going deep into it – P-funk, the renaissance movement, whatever you want to call that shit.
 That felt like it was just setting me free.

 Your records are so distinctly you.
 What’s that evolution been like?

 D.R.A.M.: I let the beat speak to me, you know what I’m saying?
-Then I come back and respond to it when I feel it should be said, how it should be said – should it be sang like jokish-ly?
-Should it be sang seriously?
+Then I come back and respond to it when I feel it should be said, how it should be said – should it be sung like joke-ishly?
+Should it be sung seriously?
 I pretty much let it talk to me, talk back to it, then we form my own little language.

 We’re never gonna give you all the tricks out of the hat straight up – that’s why I’m so pleased the album was received as positively as it was – y’all didn’t get the shit yet.
 Over time, I’ve just been finding other people to work with and having a real network of people that I fuck with.
 My keyboardist who tours with me did so much on the album.

-The beginning of “Broccoli” is fast becoming iconic.
+The beginning of ‘Broccoli’ is fast becoming iconic.

 D.R.A.M.: As soon as that note comes on everybody know.